stephenajulu/stephenajulu13/content/_index.md

       Creator
     content: >
-      I help companies, brands and organizations build modern and progressive websites with a strong focus on performance, interactivity and security, I also create graphical materials such as logos and give expert advice on tech and security matters.
+      I help companies, brands and organizations build modern and progressive websites with a strong focus on performance, interactivity and security.

+       I also create graphical materials such as logos and give expert advice on tech and security matters.
 [Let's talk](/contact/).
   - type: grid_section
     template: grid_section
     section_id: clients